Accelerated BSN Program for College Graduates

-The Moravian College Department of Nursing is pleased to offer a new 16-month-long accelerated bachelor’s degree program in nursing for students who have previously earned bachelor’s degrees in non-nursing majors.
-This program features the same depth and breadth of nursing classroom, laboratory, and clinical coursework that students benefit from in the traditional pre-licensure baccalaureate (BS) program, but offered over a 16-month period rather than four years.
+The Moravian College Department of Nursing is pleased to offer a16-month-long accelerated bachelor’s of science in nursing degree for students who have previously earned bachelor’s degrees in non-nursing majors.
+This program features the same depth and breadth of nursing classroom, laboratory, and clinical coursework that students benefit from in the traditional pre-licensure baccalaureate (BSN) program, but offered over a 16-month period rather than four years.
 Coursework for the 16-month program commences on the third week of August in the first year of study and is finished on the third week of December in the second year of study.
-The expected learning objectives for graduates of this program are the same as for the traditional pre-licensure BS program.
+The expected learning objectives for graduates of this program are the same as for the traditional pre-licensure BSN program.

 Prospective applicants to this program must: